rhgrant10/Groupy/docs/pages/advanced.rst

 Splits
 ^^^^^^

-Although this type of attachment is also undocumented, it is depreciated.
-**Groupy**, however, still supports them due to their presence in older messages.
+Although this type of attachment is undocumented, it is also depreciated.
+It was part of GroupMe's bill splitting feature that no longer appears in their clients. **Groupy**, however, still supports them due to their presence in older messages.

 Sending Attachments